 Getting water is a challenge for the Rock Hill Community in Paynesville, Monrovia.
 The area is covered with granite and other rocks not far beneath the surface, making it difficult to dig wells.
 Except for one hand pump drilled by World Hope International (WHI) in 2008, there is no other source of safe water.
 Community residents either buy water sold by water trucking companies or travel to far-off areas to get it.
 The nearest pump (also drilled by WHI) is at least a 20-minute walk away.
-Unfortunately, residents say the WHI-constructed hand pump had been down for many years.
-The problem was compounded by the outbreak of the COVID-19 when the country was locked down to prevent spread of the virus.
-Without safe water in their community, residents worried about double attacks from COVID-19 and water borne diseases since they could no longer COVID-19 According to World Health Organization, almost 2 billion people depend on health care facilities that lack basic water services.
-World Hope International drilled 9 wells at health care facilities in Sierra Leone to provide water to reduce the risk of COVID-19 infection for health care workers and patients.
-Frequent handwashing is one of the key steps to prevent the spread of COVID-19.
-For people who do not have easy access to safe, affordable drinking water, this is no simple task.
-Thus, WHI rehabilitated wells in Liberia despite the restriction of movement and curfew affecting the timeframe to complete each well. travel to get safe water.
-To make matter worse, income was hard hit by the virus outbreak, leaving them without resources to purchase the safe trucked water.
+Unfortunately, residents say the WHI-constructed hand pump had been unusable for many years.
+The problem was compounded by the outbreak of COVID-19 when the country was locked down to prevent the spread of the virus.
+Without safe water in their community, residents worried about the threats from both COVID-19 and water borne diseases since they could no longer travel to get safe water.
+To make matters worse, income was hard hit by the virus outbreak, leaving them without resources to purchase the safe trucked water.
 "The rehabilitation of our hand pump by WHI brought a big relief to our community.
 We no longer have to walk long distances to get drinking water, neither do we have to buy from the water companies again.
 The little money we have will be used to buy food for our children and us during this Corona trouble," a resident shared.
 A female resident of the Rock Hill Community pointed out: "I just want to tell you people thank you for fixing our pump.
 This pump's been down for a whole good ten years, but today I'm blessed that my pump is okay, so I tell you people thank you."
+COVID-19 According to World Health Organization, almost 2 billion people depend on health care facilities that lack basic water services.
+World Hope International drilled 9 wells at health care facilities in Sierra Leone to provide water to reduce the risk of COVID-19 infection for health care workers and patients.
+Frequent handwashing is one of the key steps to prevent the spread of COVID-19.
+For people who do not have easy access to safe, affordable drinking water, this is no simple task.
+Thus, WHI rehabilitated wells in Liberia despite the restriction of movement and curfew affecting the timeframe to complete each well.